Cara-Jo/cojorado/_posts/articles/2015-12-08-adventures-in-calligraphy-embroidery-and-book-binding.md

 I took a class on Skillshare on how to make a Coptic Stitch book.
 It's a really pretty way of stitching the pages of the book together so that you can tell that the book was HAND MADE.

 Turns out assembling a book, once you have all the tools, is really easy.
-Assembly only took about an hour - or however it takes Keith to mow both the front and the back yards.
+Assembly only took about an hour - or however long it takes Keith to mow both the front and the back yards.

 ![](/images/articles/bookbinding-coptic-bind.jpg)
 _Coptic Stitch on the bind almost looks like knitting._